 A serious medical emergency exists at a BAC of .37 or higher, with a possibility of death.
 For most people, a BAC of .45 or higher will be fatal.
 Please recall that some drinkers have below-average tolerance of alcohol and may experience symptoms of severe intoxication or life-threatening symptoms at a significantly lower alcohol level.

-Remember - when in doubt, don't drive.
-Please recall also that if your driving skills are impaired as a result of the consumption of alcohol, some jurisdictions will prosecute you for drunk driving even if your blood alcohol content is below the legal limit.
+Remember - when in doubt about possible impairment or intoxication, don't drive.
+If your driving skills are impaired as a result of the consumption of alcohol, some jurisdictions will prosecute you for drunk driving even if your blood alcohol content is below the legal limit.
+You also may potentially be convicted of drunk or impaired driving based upon chemical test results even if you believe you are not impaired in your ability to drive.